 I have always said that I have to be in Great Bear Rainforest in the fall.
 There is nowhere on Earth I would rather be at that time of year.
 But last year was different.
 COVID was still poorly understood, and circling the globe.
 The local First Nations closed their territories to outsiders in a bid to keep themselves safe.
 Now a year later, I am looking forward to returning.
 For me, fall in the Great Bear is among the ultimate experiences in nature.
 I have worked as a naturalist there since 1995.
 I never worry about what we might see, as I have complete faith that it will be spectacular and amazing.

-Once salmon start returning to their natal streams, a whole explosion of other wildlife begins.
+Once salmon start returning to their natal streams, a whole explosion of other wildlife follows suit.
 Bears (including the rare white-coated spirit bear) and wolves come to feed on salmon.
 Huge masses of gulls clean up the dead carcasses or feast on the roe.
 Dippers wade the stream bottoms fishing out salmon eggs.
 Eagles gather in huge numbers, and on it goes.

 And while all of this is happening on land, the waters of the Great Bear Sea are just as lively.
 Humpback whale populations continue to grow, and this is one of the areas where group bubble-net feeding occurs.
 Sometimes a single whale will blow a net, sometimes two or three whales will work together, and in some cases the mouths of a dozen or so whales will explode from the surface all at once as they cooperate in feeding together.

 Along with the increase in humpback whales, we are also seeing more fin whales using the area.
 This very fast whale is second only to the blue whale in size.
 Dall’s porpoises, harbour porpoises, elephant seals, harbour seals, minke whales, killer whales, Steller’s sea lions, and Pacific White-sided Dolphins add to the marine mammals in the area.